 But What About the Calories! – It is not simply about the calories, it is about the right balance of nutrients.
 The body and the brain function better when fueled with nutrient dense anti-inflammatory foods and the right fatty acid balance.
 Quite simply, sugar and seed oils cause inflammation, in all of our the cells, not only the brain but in the bone, heart, liver and connective tissues.
 The cells do not function well when fueled primary with sugar, aka carbohydrates.
 It is why Alzheimers is now being coined Type III Diabetes, it is why insulin resistance, diabetes and chronic illnesses are becoming predominant in our society; our bodies simply don’t function optimally when 70% of our fuel comes from processed and packaged carbohydrates.
 So I needed to not only get rid of the sugar, seed oils and carbohydrates, the inflammatory toxins in my diet, I needed to improve the quality of the foods I ate, and I needed to add fat and protein.

 Adding Fat – The first time I ate bacon was a bit scary, but I thought, what do I have to lose?
 For years my mother kept fat out of not only her diet but our family’s diet as well.
 She was told, as we all were, that saturated fat would not only make us fat, but it would cause us all to die of heart disease.
 I learned to fear fat.
 Like many women, we struggled with food addiction and weight most of our lives, following this advice.
 If it was just about eliminating calories and fat, why did we struggle?
 The advice given, it turns out, was not right, it was not scientifically based.
 It was politically and financially driven by forces that continue to be difficult to overcome.
 It is too late for my mother, and I’m not certain she would’ve listened to me anyway after years of being brainwashed, but I decided I would give it a try, an experiment of sorts.
 So I ate bacon and eggs, gave up processed carbohydrates, replaced my favorite vanilla flavored creamer with heavy cream, added quality vegetables and protein, and stopped snacking 24/7.
 I couldn’t ignore the results.
+Cholesterol is needed to produce hormones like estrogen.
+Low fat diets contribute to struggles with menopause.

 Secondary Benefits – I first thing I noticed was that when I got out of bed in the morning, the pain in my joints disappeared.
 The swelling in my fingers and toes improved.
 My skin improved, most noticeably in my legs.
 The general feeling of restlessness was gone.
 I was able to focus on the task at hand.
 I found that at work, my mind didn’t wander when I was charting, and I was able to patiently listen to what my co-workers and patients were saying.
 I stopped taking my “ADHD” medication and noticed absolutely no ill effects.
 I was calmer, better able to handle the stressors that came my way.
 I thought there must be something to this low carb Keto thing, so I continued doing research, making small changes, tweeking what I ate, when I ate and how often I ate.